How To Make A Hydrosol

 What Are Hydrosols?

-Hydrosols, also known as floral water or hydrolats, are the byproduct of the essential oil distillation process.
+Hydrosols, also known as floral waters or hydrolats, are a natural byproduct of the essential oil distillation process.
+They contain water-soluble plant compounds, traces of essential oil, and purified water—giving them their signature refreshing and therapeutic aroma.

-According to the National Association for Holistic Aromatherapy, hydrosol uses include:
+According to the National Association for Holistic Aromatherapy,[1] hydrosol benefits include:

 • Wound healing